kids-first/kf-somatic-workflow/README.md

 - [CNVkit](https://cnvkit.readthedocs.io/en/stable/) `v2.9.3` is a CNV second tool we currently use.
 - [THeTa2](https://github.com/raphael-group/THetA) is used to inform and adjust copy number calls from CNVkit with purity estimations.

-For ControlFreeC and CNVkit, we take advantage of b allele frequency integration for copy number genotype estimation and increased CNV accuracy.
+For ControlFreeC and CNVkit, we take advantage of b allele frequency (from the gVCF created by our [alignment and haplotypecaller workflows](https://github.com/kids-first/kf-alignment-workflow)) integration for copy number genotype estimation and increased CNV accuracy.

 #### SV Callers